JStonham/notes/README.md

 ### Other Databases

 - Redis - stored in RAM so does not require indices as it's already very performant.
-- ElasticSearch - good at searching, but cannot store a large amount of data.
+- ElasticSearch - useful for searching.
+As programmers generally use it to speed up searching, they tend to only store the search-related data here.

 ## Creating Websites